adelowo/portfolio/_posts/2017-01-21-never-underestimate-a-broken-testsuite.md

 I know that is going to give me the red bar.
 But i don't care.
 I just don't. **What i care about is knowing the tests failed and i have made wrong assumptions on the usage/API of the library**

-> It was hard getting into this mindset and i still get fuzzy about this occassionaly.
+> It was hard getting into this mindset and i still get fuzzy about this occasionally.

 Then i disect the test suite for the `XmlStrategy` one after the other.
 This is usually done by appending `--filter` to `phpunit`'s invocation.